Guiguiithub/vector-database/README.md

 The dataset we choose is the [steam dataset](https://www.kaggle.com/datasets/deepann/80000-steam-games-dataset?resource=download) and it gives us a .csv and a .json.
 We extract the .json and put it in ``Data/RawData`` then we run the code [datasetPreparation.py](Code/datasetPreparation.py) (make sure to do the necessary path correction).
 Once the code is finalized, make sure to run the qdrant docker before continuing.

-Next, we need to upload the dataset in the vector database and to do that, we gonna run the code [uploadToDb.py](Code/uploadToDb.py).
+Next, we need to upload the dataset in the vector database and to do that, we run the code [uploadToDb.py](Code/uploadToDb.py).

 Once the code is finally done, we can check if our database exist on the [Qdrant UI](http://localhost:6333/dashboard#/collections) and as we can see, our dataset is complete.
 ![result01](Documents/Images/result01.png) ![result02](Documents/Images/result02.png)